YEH I know, you’ve heard it all before.

 The Buzz about electric cars

 For more than a century, the cleaner and greener electric vehicle (EV) has been held back thanks to a plentiful supply of liquid fossil fuel.
 But as cheap oil runs out and evidence mounts of the damage to the planet of extracting and burning fossil fuels, the long-time “concept vehicle” is stepping out of the sci-fi movie and on to a road near you.
+Of course, this means people around the world are looking for options to protect these new investments, be it through one sure insurance or other means.

 Dozens of models of electric cars are going into mass production around the world, with some already being sold.
 And, if 2010 is the year the electric car industry finally got going, then July could be credited as the month when Queensland started to take them seriously.